dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 - Case: 3D Printed with Formalabs 3B, Clear Resin v4, Custom Engraving
 - Switches Khail Pro Purple x 58 (__TODO__ Double check the count)
 - Keycaps: DSA Blank Transluescent cases
-- Other: Trackbball, RGB backlight key switch hot-swapping, Elite-C microcontroller (MCU) socketing
+- Other: Trackbball with 3D printed BTU instead of bearings, RGB backlight key switch hot-swapping, Elite-C microcontroller (MCU) socketing

 __TODO__: Emphasize the benefits / caveats of Charybdis in general, then relatively to the ErgoDash.
 Probably put it in the long version.